ErfanRasti/arch-setup/docs/07_application_and_package_managers/application_and_package_managers.md

 sudo pacman -S flatpak
 ```

 If you installed gnome, `flatpak` is installed by default.
-I personally prefer to per-user installation but the default behavior is system-wide installation.
-To adjust it:
+Default behavior is system-wide installation which is proper for personal usage but if you prefer adjusting it:

 ```bash
 flatpak --system remote-delete flathub